BrentHickman/pizza-shop/README.md

     Code: myPizza.assignId();
     Expected output: myPizza {id:1}

+    //sixth test
+    Test: "It will change size input to a number for future price method and check to see if a size has been selected"
+    Code: Pizza.choseSize()
+    Expected output:

+    //seventh test
+    Test: "It will" Code: Expected output:

     Describe: Order()

     Test: "It will create an Order object that will hold an array of Pizzas"